amagge/amagge.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher interested in the area of Natural Language Processing focused on improving information extraction methods for biomedical data utilizing machine learning and deep learning methods.
+I am a researcher interested in the area of natural language processing (NLP/NLProc) focused on improving information extraction methods for biomedical data utilizing machine learning and deep learning methods.

 I received my PhD in Biomedical Informatics in 2019 with advisors Dr. Matthew Scotch (Arizona State University) and Dr. Graciela Gonzalez (University of Pennsylvania).